vickspanda/intercityexpress/README.md

 Once the server is running, open your web browser and navigate to http://localhost/intercityexpress.
 From here, you can register as a passenger, travel agent, or login as an admin or employee.
 Follow the on-screen instructions to explore the features.

+And Also keep in Mind that as an Admin You have to set some of settings from the Admin's Account as initially Some of the things are not defined.

+Some of the Settings are like:

+1. Addition of Stations
+2. Addition of Routes
+3. Addition of Trains
+4. Setting of Advance Limit for Booking for each type of User differently
+5. Setting of Travel Agent's Commission and Employee's Concession
+6. Addition of Employees
+7. Adding Contact Details for the Contact Us page.

 ## Contact